hawkoli1987/Megatron-Bridge/docs/training/config-container-overview.md

 ### Optional Attributes

-These configuration attributes are `None` by default and enable specific features when set:
+These configuration attributes are set to `None` by default and enable specific features when configured:

 | Attribute | Purpose |
 |-----------|---------|